PolusAI/bfio/docs/source/Examples/Converter.rst

 The output should be something like this::

     TypeError: img_r001_c001.ome.tif is not a tiled tiff.
 The python backend of the BioReader only supports OME tiled tiffs.
-Use the java backend to load this image.
+Use the bioformats backend to load this image.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Manually Specifying a Backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Following the error message above, we need to use the ``java`` backend.
-To do this, just use the keyword argument ``backend=java`` when initializing the BioReader.
+Following the error message above, we need to use the ``bioformats`` backend.
+To do this, just use the keyword argument ``backend=bioformats`` when initializing the BioReader.

 .. code-block:: python

     # Set up the BioReader
-    br = BioReader(PATH / FILENAME,backend='java')
+    br = BioReader(PATH / FILENAME,backend='bioformats')

     # Print off some information about the image before loading it
     print('br.shape: {}'.format(br.shape))